pwaring/cv/resume.md

     - Maintain and develop internal infrastructure and software as part of a small team.
     - Provide student-facing support in laboratories and contribute to teaching materials.
     - Develop testing environments to match production, using Vagrant and VirtualBox.
-    - Built PHP web service to abstract sending email with auditing and rate limiting for use in student exercises.
+    - Built PHP web service to abstract sending email in student exercises, with auditing and rate limiting.
     - Integrated multiple support systems and authored CPAN modules: [OTRS::ForwardQueue](https://metacpan.org/pod/OTRS::ForwardQueue) and [WWW::BrokenLinks](https://metacpan.org/pod/WWW::BrokenLinks).

 *   **Direct Fleet Insurance Services Ltd**